lite-xl/lite-xl.github.io/docs/developer-guide/creating-syntaxes.md

 { pattern = { '"', '"', '\\' }, type = "string" },
 ```

-When `pattern` is a table with 3 elements, Lite XL will use the first two to
+When `pattern` is a table with 3 elements, Lite XL will use the first two to test for the start
-test for the start and the end of a range.
+and the end of a range.
 The last element is used to denote an "escape sequence".
-If the text matches the 3rd element followed by the 2nd element, it will not be
+If the text matches the 3rd element followed by the 2nd element, it will not be interpreted
-interpreted as the end of a range.
+as the end of a range.

 In this case, everything between `"` and `"` will be assigned the type `string`.
 A `string` can have escape sequences prefixed with `\`.

-Given the input `"\"Hello John\""`, the entire input will be assigned the type
+Given the input `"\"Hello John\""`, the entire input will be assigned the type `string`.
-`string`.

 ### Symbols

-> This is **not related to the `symbol` token type**.

-The `symbols` section allows you to assign token types to
-particular keywords or strings - usually reserved words
+The `symbols` section allows you to assign token types to particular keywords or strings —
-in the language you are highlighting.
+usually reserved words in the language you are highlighting.
-The token type in this section **always take precedence** over
-token types declared in patterns.
+The token type in this section **always take precedence** over token types declared in patterns.

+!!! note
+    This is **not related to the `symbol` token type**.

-For example this highlights `Host` using the `function` token type,
+For example this highlights `Host` using the `function` token type, `HostName` as a `keyword`, `yes`, `no`,
-`HostName` as a `keyword`, `yes`, `no`, `any` and `ask` as a `literal`:
+`any` and `ask` as a `literal`:

 ```lua
 ["Host"]                         = "function",